smguilia/overview-1/glossary/glossary.md

 ### profile
 {: #x2034950}

+- A collection of controls from one or more libraries configured to a specific use case.
+In addition, a rule can be attached to a profile.
+See also [rule](/docs/overview?topic=overview-glossary#x2037526), [scope](/docs/overview?topic=overview-glossary#x2037763).
-A specification of a resource's capacities and capabilities.
+- A specification of a resource's capacities and capabilities.
 Different profiles are optimized for different workloads and use cases.
 A resource's pricing model might depend on its profile.

 ### promo code
 {: #x8440874}